lechugadiego/olympics_data_project/README.md

 - [athletes/bios.csv](./athletes/bios.csv) contains the raw biographical information on each athlete<br/>
 - [results/results.csv](./results/results.csv) contains a row-by-row breakdown of each event athletes competed in and their results in that event.

-Note, in the process of scraping this dataset, temporary CSV files were created to checkpoint scraping progress.
-For simplicity these checkpointed files have since been removed from the repository.

 ## Clean Data